 The Story of the Story of the Spaniard

-Compass Box is a much beloved blender of scotch whisky founded in 2000 by John Glaser.
-Former International Marketing Manager for Johnnie Walker, Glaser was driven to create his own company by a desire for increased creativity in the whisky industry, especially where blending was concerned.
+Compass Box is a much loved blender of Scotch whisky, founded in 2000 by John Glaser.
+A former International Marketing Manager for Johnnie Walker, Glaser was driven to create his own company by a desire for increased creativity in the whisky industry, especially where blending was concerned.
 He launched with Hedonism, an unusual vatting of grain whiskies, the likes of which had rarely, if ever, been bottled before.
 That sense of inventiveness and willingness to try what no-one else would, or could, has come to rather define the company in the years that followed.

 The Story of the Spaniard is a blend of malt whiskies matured in sherry seasoned casks, Spanish red wine casks and virgin French oak.
 Bottled at 43% it retails for around £50.